Goals and Requirements for Majors and Minors

-For Oregon Initial Teaching Licensure in Social Studies, a student must complete the Linfield Teacher Education Program requirements.
-In order to complete these requirements, a student must begin taking education courses no later then his/her sophomore year.
+For Oregon Preliminary Teaching Licensure in Social Studies, a student must complete the Linfield Teacher Education Program requirements.
+In order to complete these requirements, a student must begin taking education courses no later than his/her sophomore year.
 The student must be advised by an Education Department faculty member each semester prior to registration.

 Note that if you plan to take PSYC 490 (Advanced Research in Psychology) you must complete a Learning Contract prior to registering for the course.